-What is NRF’s forecast for 2020 holiday retail sales?
+What is NRF’s forecast for the upcoming 2022 holiday season?

 What does NRF classify as the winter holidays?

-In terms of retail spending, the winter holidays include the months of November and December and cover events such as Thanksgiving, Christmas, Hanukkah and Kwanzaa.
-This year, given the extended shopping time period, holiday sales are expected to extend to the full fourth quarter of 2020.
+In terms of retail spending, the winter holidays include the months of November and December and cover major consumer shopping events such as Thanksgiving, Christmas, Hanukkah and Kwanzaa.
+However, many consumers start browsing holiday items and sales earlier than that.

 What percentage of annual retail sales do the holidays represent?

-Overall, holiday sales in November and December have averaged about 19 percent of annual retail sales over the last five years, but the figure can be higher for some retailers.
+Overall, holiday sales in November and December have averaged about 19% of total retail sales over the last five years, but the figure can be higher for some retailers.
 In addition, holiday sales can be more profitable because the increased volume of purchases comes without significantly increasing retailers’ fixed costs of doing business.

 How many extra jobs does the retail industry create during the holiday season?

 NRF expects retailers will hire between 450,000 and 600,000 seasonal workers.
 That compares with 669,800* seasonal hires in 2021.
 Some of this hiring may have been pulled into October as many retailers are eager to supplement their workforces to meet increased consumer demand.

 *The methodology used to calculate holiday retail employment in 2020 was changed to accommodate the sizeable impact of COVID-19 on overall industry employment.
 In 2021, NRF returned to a traditional employment buildup method.